Sorapointa/Sorapointa/docs/unittest.md

 ### Functions

-- `runTest` provide a suspend block, and SKIP_OPTIONs
+- `runTest` provide a suspendable block, and SKIP_OPTIONs

 ```kotlin
 // SKIP_CI: skip test if run in CI